albumentations-team/albucore/benchmark/albucore_benchmark/README.md

 ## Running the Benchmark

-To run the benchmark, use the following command:

-## Running the Benchmark

 Run the benchmark script from the root of the repo:

 ```bash
 python -m benchmark.albucore_benchmark.benchmark -d /path/to/image/directory -n 2000 -c 3 -t uint8 -r 5 -m
 ```